Sholynk/sholynk-tech/article_stories/Distraction by Design Navigating Attention in the Social Media Era.md

 ![A woman walking down a city street while using her phone as traffic lights blur behind her](article-images/distraction-by-design/walking-with-phone.jpg)

-*Attention is constantly bid for in everyday life — every spare moment is an opportunity for a feed to fill.*
+*Attention is constantly bid for in everyday life, every spare moment is an opportunity for a feed to fill.*

 Modern platforms continuously analyze user behavior by tracking signals such as: